Skip to Content, Navigation, or Footer.

 Issue One:

 The Ohio map districts get redrawn every 10 years to make up for any possible population shifts.
 There is currently an Ohio Redistricting Commission made of politicians.
-Issue One is an initiative that would establish a new group, called the Ohio Citizens Redistricting Commission, of 15 non-politician members.
+Issue One is an initiative that would establish a new group, called the Ohio Citizens Redistricting Commission, of 15 members consisting of five Democrats, five Republicans, and five Independents.

 Voting Location and Building a Voting Plan